The symbol represents active main beam.

 The camera sensor on which the function is based has limitations.

 If this symbol is shown in the driver display, together with the message Active High Beam Temporarily unavailable, then switching between main and dipped beam must be performed manually.
-The symbol extinguishes when these message are shown.

 The same applies if this symbol is shown together with the message Windscreen sensor Sensor blocked, see Owner's manual.